null

 How does it work?

 For the most part, heat shrink is made from either nylon or polyolefin.
 These specially formulated materials are designed to shrink radially but not lengthwise.
 Although there are many types of heat shrink, you are probably going to want one that is epoxy lined.
-What is epoxy-lined?
+What is epoxy lining?
 That means that the inner lining of the heat shrink is coated in a meltable glue that, when heated, fills the spaces, and creates an environmental seal.
-One more thing to remember, the amount of shrinkage is related to the actual type of heat shrink.
-Some types shrink to one half of their original diameter while others shrink to one sixth.
+One more thing to remember: the amount of shrinkage is related to the actual type of heat shrink.
+Some types shrink to one half of their original diameter, while others shrink to one sixth.
 Let us look at some of the more popular types of heat shrink.

 How heat shrink works